many-things/osmosis-router/README.md

 </h1>

 <blockquote align="center">
-Minimal SDK for Swap Estimation and Spot Price Calculation
+Minimal SDK for Osmosis Swap Estimation
 </blockquote>

 > **Warning**<br />
 > Still in draft.
 Not packaged yet.

+## ✅ You can...
+- Swap Estimation
+- Fetch a complete list of LP Pools
+- Fetch routes using in/out tokens
+- Calculate spot price(using `USDC`(`axlUSDC`) as `tokenOutCurrency`)

 ## 🚀 Usage